HKH515/forr-2021-piazza-templates/master_template.md

 ---

 If any questions arise during the class you can put them here under followup discussion.

+Physical attendance is optional, for those who want to show up physically, the class takes place in classroom X.

 ## Zoom link:

 You must use a Zoom account registered to your @ru.is email!